snowlift/trino-storage/README.md

 - file
 - http
 - https

+> Note: reading local files (with the `file` or no schema) can be disabled by setting `allow-local-files=false` in the catalog configuration.

 # Query
 You need to specify file type by schema name and use absolute path.